In a project scoping meeting this week I realised how much of my knowledge about Agile concepts and techniques has seeped into my DNA.

 This high level approach, driven by my focus on the business goals is empowering.
 In more traditional project management I feel I am a taker not a maker.
 I take in detailed requirements and use my talent to turn this into detailed plans and then spend my time chasing everyone for their progress against the plan.

-Agile Project Management Training makes me a leader not an administrator.
+Understanding Agile Change Management makes me a leader not an administrator.
 I ask the big questions about what we are trying to create and what we are trying to achieve.
 I feel closer to the business strategy, which is motivating.
 I feel I am part of the objectives and more relevant because of this.

 What is your experience of Agile?
-If what I am saying makes you realise you don’t know enough about Agile, have a look at these resources to get yourself up to speed:
+If what I am saying makes you realise you don’t know enough about Agile, register for this webinar to learn some quick and simple habits to increase your agility https://apmg-international.com/events/being-agile